 Place Pigalle has always been synonymous with sex, in all its more tawdry forms.
-It used to be the epicenter of sex shops, peep shows, strip clubs, cabaret and adults-only, X-rated adventures and was part of the red light district of Paris.
+It used to be the epicenter of sex shops, peep shows, strip clubs, and cabaret and adults-only, X-rated adventures and was part of the red light district of Paris, France.

-Pigalle began as an artist’s area, away from the sedate, grand and aristocratic buildings in the 1st arrondissement set in all their glory around the grand Louvre and the Tuileries gardens.
+Pigalle began as an artist’s area, away from the sedate, grand and aristocratic buildings in the 1st arrondissement set in all their glory around the Louvre and the Tuileries gardens.
 Pigalle is in Montmartre, the raunchy area of Paris crowned by the Sacré Coeur church.
 In the late 19th century, cabarets opened on Boulevard de Clichy, among them the Moulin Rouge, either famous or infamous, according to your taste.
-Toulouse-Lautrec arrived here from his hometown of Albi and started to produce those wonderful posters and paintings of prostitutes, bars open late into the night, absinthe drinkers and dancers who had always doubled as prostitutes.
+Toulouse-Lautrec arrived here from his hometown of Albi and started to produce those wonderful posters and paintings of prostitutes, bars open late into the night, absinthe drinkers, and dancers who had always doubled as prostitutes.

 Pigalle got seedier in the early 20th century and it was not somewhere to visit unless you knew exactly what you were doing and where you were going - and had a certain reckless streak to you.
 There are some surprising people who did know where they were going; apparently, the British Prince of Wales, known for his sexual appetite, Charlie Chaplin, and Cary Grant were all customers.
 Inevitable, criminal elements moved in; rime moved in; drug gangs operated here; brothels did a roaring trade.
 In the 1970s, the sex shops appeared with their lurid, enticing images and their promise of sex, however and whenever you wanted it.